awsdocs/amazon-personalize-developer-guide/doc_source/export-data.md

  For `ingestion-mode`, specify the data to export from the following options:
 +  Specify `BULK` to export only data that you imported in bulk using a dataset import job\.
-+  Specify `PUT` to export only data that you imported incrementally using the console or the `PutEvents`, PutUsers, or `PutItems` operations\.
++  Specify `PUT` to export only data that you imported individually using the console or the `PutEvents`, PutUsers, or `PutItems` operations\.
 +  Specify `ALL` to export all of the data in the dataset\.

  For more information see [CreateDatasetExportJob](API_CreateDatasetExportJob.md)\.